dkhutch/TRIP_river_runoff/README.md

 # TRIP_river_runoff

 Scripts to generate TRIP river runoff from a new topography, for use in ACCESS-ESM1.5 Miocene (15 Ma) configuration.
-The main scripts are:
+The main scripts, in order of running are:
+- `atmos_topog_trip.py`
+- `lsm_1x1.py`
 - `downslope_trip.py`
 - `update_rivers_restart.py`

+## atmos_topog_trip.py

+This interpolates the original 0.5 x 0.5 deg Miocene topography onto the 1x1 deg TRIP grid.

+## lsm_1x1.py

+This remaps the land-sea mask from the ocean grid to the 1x1 deg TRIP grid.
+Since the ocean is the component that controls the definitive land-sea mask, it's better to use this to derive the LSM than the original Miocene input file.

 ## dowslope_trip.py
 This creates an output of: